-- Health issues preventing you from completing physical tasks.
+- Health issues prevent you from completing physical tasks.

-Despite the factors involved in causing you to have a messy house, you can still achieve your goal of a clean and clutter-free home by implementing the cleaning tips we will go over today.
+Despite the factors causing you to have a messy house, you can still achieve your goal of a clean and clutter-free home by implementing the cleaning tips we will cover today.

 But, first… “Where do I even start cleaning my messy house?”

-It can be incredibly overwhelming to take on a messy house.
-Especially, if the house mess has been an ongoing problem for a long time.
+It can be incredibly overwhelming to take on a messy house, especially if the housing mess has been an ongoing problem for a long time.
 However, with the proper techniques, cleaning, decluttering, and organizing your home will be easier than you think.

-To start cleaning and organizing a messing home you must first assess your mess.
-Then, make a list of all the things you want to accomplish through the decluttering and organization process by breaking down the house into sections (e.g. kitchen, bedrooms, bathroom, living rooms, etc.).
+To start cleaning and organizing a messy home, you must first assess your mess.
+Then, list everything you want to accomplish through decluttering and organization by breaking the house into sections (e.g., kitchen, bedrooms, bathroom, living rooms, etc.).
 After that, create a schedule based on those tasks and tackle them one at a time, following your schedule to prevent overwhelm.
 Finally, create a weekly cleaning schedule to keep your newly clean and organized home clutter-free year-round.